ivanpilot/travelx/spec.md

 [X] Create the user / friends model and relationships [X] Add / delete friends
 [X] Visit the boards page of friends
-[ ] Visit the activity page of friends
+[ ] Visit the activity page of friends - board
+[X] Visit the activity page of friends - activities
 [ ] Transfer an activity from a friend to your own board (duplicating the activity)

 Admin